 Can pets eat Paprika?

-Paprika is a red pepper spice made from dried Capsicum peppers and used in stews, rubs, roasted meats, eggs, and sauces.
-It comes in sweet, smoked, and hot varieties with different heat and aroma.
-Paprika is used for color as well as flavor.
+Avoid paprika and paprika-heavy seasoning blends.
+Capsaicin may irritate the mouth or stomach in sensitive pets.
+Reserve plain portions before adding spices when cooking.
+Paprika is a red pepper spice made from dried Capsicum peppers, used in stews, rubs, roasted meats, eggs, and sauces.
+Comes in sweet, smoked, and hot varieties.
 Many dishes combine paprika with garlic, onion powder, cumin, chili, salt, or sugar in seasoning blends.
-Smoked and hot types can be more irritating than mild sweet paprika.
-Prepared foods may include paprika as part of a broader spice mix.
-Paprika is not a meaningful nutrient source for pets, and concentrated spice exposure may irritate the mouth or stomach in sensitive animals.
-Scraps from seasoned meats and sauces are common accidental sources.
-Paprika is also used in chips, deli meats, and snack coatings where it may be listed only as spice or color.
-Processed leftovers should not be shared with pets.
-For pets, avoid paprika and paprika-heavy seasonings and reserve plain portions before adding spices always.
+Smoked and hot types are more irritating than mild sweet paprika.
+Also used in chips, deli meats, and snack coatings where it may be listed only as spice or color.
+Processed leftovers should not be shared.

 P